stonejournal/github.io/reswordvec.md

 #### Safety

-The top ten results for words used in a context most similar to the word “safety” in all issues of Stone are below:
+The top ten results for words used in a context most similar to the word “safety” in all issues of *Stone* are below:

 Image

 The number to the right of each word is its cosine similarity, which is a measure of how close in space the words are.
 The number will be between 1 and 0.
 The closer to 1 the value is the more often the word is found in the context of the search term.
 A much more mathematically-based explanation for this value I found helpful can be found [here](https://paulminogue.com/index.php/2019/09/29/introduction-to-cosine-similarity/).

-“Factor” is the word most closely associated with “safety” in Stone.
+“Factor” is the word most closely associated with “safety” in *Stone*.
 This makes a lot of sense, as a "safety factor" is an engineering term used frequently throughout the text.
 I was interested to see efficiency and economy here being such related terms.
 Reading through the articles found in the keyword in context analysis safety is often paired with efficiency, which is borne out in the literature of the “Safety First” movement.[1]
 This article, “Care in the Quarries” from the March 1917 issue includes the following representative passage:

 >The nation-wide campaign for “Safety First” and the turning of attention on the part of manufacturers and producers to efficiency, all tend toward a strenuous effort to reduce the percentage of accidents (201)